 Auburn amber, hibiscus tea colored marzen with a red-cream head and sharks tooth lacing.
 Honey-pecan nose also shows molasses and a hint of maple with a bitterness backstory verging on brown bread or coffee rye.
 Rich palate shows coffee and Brazil-nut, dark roasted almond, root beer, cream soda and chicory.
 This Marzen brings all the adumbrated beer hall’s charm and rustic gestalt.
 Thoughtful and authentic.

-#26degreebrewing #26degreeoktoberfest #26degree #flbeer #pompanobeach #marzen #marzenlager #beer #bier #biere #birra #cerveza — 8 months ago
+#26degreebrewing #26degreeoktoberfest #26degree #flbeer #pompanobeach #marzen #marzenlager #beer #bier #biere #birra #cerveza — a year ago

 Great Hungarian backstory about the strength of bulls blood making them strong against the ottoman.